carbon-design-system/carbon-preprocess-svelte/tests/fixtures/optimize-css/README.md

 - No over-prune: if every Carbon class in a source selector is allowed, those classes must still appear in the output.
 - No foreign survivor (strict only): no kept selector should reference only classes outside the allowlist.
-- Multi-class strict pruning: selectors with more than one Carbon class (descendants or same-element compounds) require every class to match the allowlist.
+- Multi-class strict pruning: selectors with more than one Carbon class (descendants or same-element compounds) require every positive class to match the allowlist.
+Classes inside `:not(...)` are exclusions and are not required.

 Compare button.default and button.strict for the strict-mode delta.
 Strict scenarios target `leaked_count: 0`.